roots/sage/README.md

 ## Theme development

 Sage uses [gulp](http://gulpjs.com/) as its build system and [Bower](http://bower.io/) to manage front-end packages.

-### Install gulp and Bower

-Building the theme requires [node.js](http://nodejs.org/download/).
-We recommend you update to the latest version of npm: `npm install -g npm@latest`.

-From the command line:

-1. Install [gulp](http://gulpjs.com) and [Bower](http://bower.io/) globally with `npm install -g gulp bower`
-2. Navigate to the theme directory, then run `npm install`
-3. Run `bower install`

-You now have all the necessary dependencies to run the build process.

 ### Available gulp commands